Skip to main content

 Go back to the Gazebo window and watch drone fly!

-After launching the Gazebo Classic Simulator, we can launch RViz.
+After launching the Gazebo Simulator, we can launch Rviz.

 Open a new termial and attach to the MAVROSPY sim container: